 Applications for admission to Glenalmond College are welcomed at any time for boys and girls between the ages of 12 and 18.

-To find out more about Glenamond, please take a look at this website, and request a prospectus and a copy of the Glenalmond DVD.
+To find out more about Glenamond, please take a look at this website, and request an information pack.

 The best way to gain a real understanding of what Glenalmond College has to offer your child is to arrange a visit – we can arrange for you to meet the Warden (Headteacher), have a look round the boarding houses, meet some of our teachers and talk to our pupils.

 We try to make our school admissions procedure as helpful and informative as possible.
-Your main point of contact for all school admissions is our Head of Admissions, Mike Jeffers.
-Mr Jeffers can guide families through the whole admissions procedure from requesting a prospectus to organising a visit and sitting entrance exams.
+Your main point of contact for all school admissions is our Head of Admissions.
+They can guide families through the whole admissions procedure from requesting an Information Pack to organising a visit and sitting entrance exams.

-If you would like to discuss any aspect of the Admissions process in more detail, please don't hesitate to contact Mr Jeffers - please see the box on the right.
+If you would like to discuss any aspect of the Admissions process in more detail, please don't hesitate to contact a member of the Admissions Team - please see the box on the right.

 You and your family are welcome to visit Glenalmond at any time in the academic year.
 A visit to the school allows you and your child to actually experience what Glenalmond is all about.
 Visits are relaxed and involve meeting both the Warden (Headteacher) and pupils.
 For more information, take a look at the Come and Visit page.

 Good education and fantastic opportunities, in a caring environment.
 Current parent